 Mill Creek Police officers make any number of contacts and respond to numerous calls for service every day.
-This week’s police beat contains a brief description of a portion of those calls for the week of May 12th to May 18th.
+This week’s police beat contains a brief description of a portion of those calls for the week of August 4th to August 10th.

 The often-contentious collective bargaining negotiations between the City of Mill Creek and the employees’ union were finalized this week when the city council voted 6–0 in favor of approving a new four-year contract at their special August 7th meeting.